Bay State Education Staff

 At WAB, Rena was head of one of the most prestigious international secondary schools in China.
 Overseeing 70 faculty members and over 500 international high school students from over 40 countries, Rena was instrumental in establishing WAB as one of two foremost college preparatory high schools in Beijing.
 She helped successfully lead WAB's re-accreditation to the New England Association of Schools and Colleges (NEASC), while simultaneously achieving new accreditations from the Commission on Independent Schools (CIS), International Baccalaureate (IB), and the National Center for Competency Testing (NCCT).

-At Wellesley High School, one of the consistently top-20 ranked high schools in Massachusetts, she oversaw 130 faculty members in charge of more than 1200 students. in 2006, Wellesley High School achieved the top SAT scores in the state of Massachusetts.
+At Wellesley High School, one of the consistently top-20 ranked high schools in Massachusetts, she oversaw 130 faculty members in charge of more than 1200 students.
+In 2006, Wellesley High School achieved the top SAT scores in the state of Massachusetts.
 In 2007, it was named one of Newsweek's Top-100 Best High Schools in America.
-Rena, as head of Wellesley HS during that decade, personally hired 85% of the 130 faculty members that Wellesley currently attributes its consistently strong academic outcomes, year after year.
+Rena, as head of Wellesley High School during that decade, personally hired 85% of the 130 faculty members that Wellesley currently attributes its consistently strong academic outcomes, year after year.

-Rena is part of the International Accreditation Team for the New England Association of Schools and Colleges (NEASC), as well as a having been involved with Babson College as a trustee and in numerous other positions since 1997.
+Rena is part of the International Accreditation Team for the New England Association of Schools and Colleges (NEASC), as well as having been involved with Babson College as a trustee and in numerous other positions since 1997.
 Rena is on numerous committees and holds leadership positions on many educational boards.
-A partial sampling of Rena's educational affiliations includes professional memberships in: the East Asia Region of Overseas Schools (EARCOS), the Asia Pacific Activities Conference (APAC), Association of China and Mongolia International Schools (ACAMIS), the Headmasters Association (whose members include over 100 heads of private and public schools), Massachusetts Secondary School Administration Association Committee for Curriculum and Instruction, and also served as the President of the Bay State Principals Association.
+A partial sampling of Rena's educational affiliations includes professional memberships in the East Asia Region of Overseas Schools (EARCOS), the Asia Pacific Activities Conference (APAC), Association of China and Mongolia International Schools (ACAMIS), the Headmasters Association (whose members include over 100 heads of private and public schools), Massachusetts Secondary School Administration Association Committee for Curriculum and Instruction, and also served as the President of the Bay State Principals Association.

 Franklin earned his Master’s in Education at Harvard Graduate School of Education with a concentration in Learning and Teaching.
 As a former English teacher for New Oriental School and Vice-Principal at Massachusetts International Academy, Franklin has a deep understanding of the education space both in China and in the US.